SirChristianWilliam/SirChristianWilliam/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sirchristianwilliam&label=Profile%20views&color=0e75b6&style=flat" alt="sirchristianwilliam" /> </p>
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=sirchristianwilliam" alt="sirchristianwilliam" /></a> </p>

-- 🔭 I’m currently working on: **applying to jobs and honing my skillset, as well as learning as much as I can about anything I can**
+- 🔭 I’m currently working on: **Honing my skillset, and developing a real-estate portfolio website for a client**

-- 🌱 I’m currently learning: **data structure and algorithms, honing my current knowledge in Javascript, React & Node, and taking a deeper dive into database manipulation as well as navigating the intricacies of AWS and Heroku**
+- 🌱 I’m currently learning: **data structure and algorithms, hammering in my current knowledge in Javascript, React & Node, and taking a deeper dive into database manipulation as well as navigating the intricacies of AWS and Heroku**

-- 👯 I’m looking to collaborate on: **learning Java- let's hold each other accountable and learn together!**
+- 👯 I’m looking to collaborate on: **If you'd want to pair program, let's build something together 😸**

 - 👨‍💻 Many of my projects are available at: [https://sirchristianwilliam.github.io](https://sirchristianwilliam.github.io/#/)